-The late 1830s saw the dawn of street processions that featured masked revelers pulled in carriages or riding horseback and “flambeaux,” or bearers of gaslight torches that lit the way for nighttime krewes.
-The first Mardi Gras krewe, the Mistick Krewe of Comus, formed in 1856 and became known for their eye-catching floats, masked balls, and anonymity for krewe members.
+The late 1830s saw the dawn of street processions that featured masked revelers pulled in carriages or on horseback and flambeaux, or bearers of gaslight torches that lit the way for night-time krewes.
+Any collection of Mardi Gras revelers is known as a “krewe,” and they specifically take part in parades and processions during carnival season.
+The first Mardi Gras krewe, the Mistick Krewe of Comus, formed in 1856 and became known for its eye-catching floats, masked balls and anonymity for krewe members.

-The second Mardi Gras krewe, the Twelfth Night Revelers, formed in 1870 and were the first krewe to introduce Mardi Gras “throws.”
-In 1872, a group of local businessmen organized the first daytime parade, presided over by Rex, the “King of Carnival,” in honor of Russian Grand Duke Alexis Romanoff, who was visiting the city.
-In the grand duke’s honor, the businessmen adopted the Romanoff’s family colors – purple, green, and gold – as the official colors of Mardi Gras.
+The second Mardi Gras krewe, the Twelfth Night Revelers, formed in 1870 and was the first krewe to introduce Mardi Gras “throws.”
+In 1872, a group of local businessmen organized the first daytime parade, presided over by Rex, the “King of Carnival,” in honor of Russian Grand Duke Alexei Romanoff, who was visiting the city.
+In the grand duke’s honor, the businessmen adopted the Romanoff’s family colors – purple, green and gold – as the official colors of Mardi Gras.

 By 1873, Mardi Gras float construction had moved from France to New Orleans, and krewes began using floats as a way to express opinions and mock public officials and hot-button topics of the day.
 Mardi Gras became an official holiday with the signing of the “Mardi Gras Act” in Louisiana in 1875.

-Mardi Gras krewes began organizing among various communities, such as the Tramps, the forerunner of the all African-American Krewe of Zulu, which launched in 1909.
+Mardi Gras krewes began organizing among various communities, such as the Tramps, the forerunner of the all-African American Krewe of Zulu, which launched in 1909.
 The first all-female krewe, Les Mysterieuses, formed in 1896, and the Krewe of Iris, the oldest all-female krewe still rolling today, first appeared in 1917.
-Other parades formed around particular neighborhoods, such as Carrollton, which first rolled in 1934 and continues today.
+Other parades established themselves around particular neighborhoods, such as Carrollton, which first rolled in 1924 and continues today.

 Mardi Gras expands and evolves